 If we take a Google cloud platform overview, we can see that it follows a hierarchical folder system in its organizational structure where each folder acts as nodes in the Cloud platform resource hierarchy.
 Here, a folder can contain multiple projects, other folders, or both of these.
 In organizational design, these folders allow you to group different GCP resources on a department basis.

 Resources that share common IAS (Identity and Access Management) policies will be grouped up in these folders.
 If you want to set up permissions on GCP at a broader level, you need to grant the entire domain of the Folder Viewer and Organizational Viewer at the organizational level.
 Also, in order to restrict the visibility of items in your folder hierarchy, changes are needed at the Folder Viewer role.

 Assigning folder specific IAM roles to specific user groups is important to access and manage folders in Google Cloud Platform.
-For that, you need Folder Admin role.
-This allows you to create, edit, move and delete IAM permissions on folders in addition to moving projects between folders.
+For that, you need the Folder Admin role.
+This allows you to create, edit, move, and delete IAM permissions on folders in addition to moving projects between folders.

 2. Sustained-Use Discounts and Per-Minute Billing

 When it comes to the latest GCP facts, this feature is inevitable to include in our list.
 It hasn’t been a long time since Google’s shift of its pricing model to accommodate sustained-use discounts and per-minute billing.
 Sustained discounts are automatic discounts that you will get for running specific Compute Engine resources of GPC for a significant period of the billing month.
 These discounts are available for resources shown below

 - The memory and vCPUs for custom machine types

 - The memory and vCPUs for predefined machine types